railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Then when a product arrives in a location, Open ERP can automatically suggest that you send the product to another linked location.
 Three link modes are available:

-* Manual,
+* Manual Operation

-* Automatic,
+* Automatic Move

-* Automatic without steps.
+* Automatic No Step Added

-The manual mode will create an internal move order to the linked location once products arrive in the source locations.
+The `Manual Operation` mode will create an internal move order to the linked location once products arrive in the source locations.
 This order will wait for a confirmation of the move by a user.
 This enables you to have a list of moves to do, proposed by the system and confirmed by the storesperson.

 .. index::
    single: module; stock_location